Basilica of Our Lady of Piat: Location

 The Basilica of Our Lady of Piat is located in the town of Piat, 41 km northwest of Tuguegarao City or about 30 minutes by land transportation.
-This pilgrimage site attracts a large number of devotees especially from June 23 to June 39 when the Sambali Festival is celebrated and July 1 and 2 for the feast of Our Lady of Piat.
+This pilgrimage site attracts a large number of devotees especially from June 23 to 39 when the Sambali Festival is celebrated and July 1 and 2 for the feast of Our Lady of Piat.